Point of Contact

 God instructed Joshua to walk around the city of Jericho seven times before giving the Israelites possession of it.
-It was a ridiculous request but Joshua was obedient.
+It was a ridiculous request, but Joshua was obedient.
 His feet served as a point of contact with the land that God promised him.
-By circling the city, he physically connected with what he was believing God was giving him.
+By circling the city, he physically connected with what he believed God was giving him.

 There are times when we can do the same.

-When my husband and I were looking for a house, we knew exactly which neighborhood we wanted to live in.
+When my husband and I were looking for a house, we knew exactly which neighborhood we wanted to live.
 We drove up and down the streets and prayed for just the right home for our family.
-After months of trusting Him and patiently waiting, our prayers were answered.
+After months of trusting Him and patiently waiting, God answered our prayers.
 Shortly after we purchased our home, we invited friends over and together walked through its rooms asking God to bless it.
-Our group prayed that each person who enter our home would experience the love of God.
+Our group prayed that each person who enters our home would experience the love of God.
 We also walked the perimeter of our property and prayed a hedge of protection over it.
 Our wheels on the street, feet on the land, and hands on the walls served as our points of contact.

 However, we won’t always be able to touch the things we pray about, but there are others ways we can connect.
 You can hang up a photograph of what you are praying for.
 For example, a picture of:

-Walking property and looking at photos aren't a part of a magic formula, they are a point of contact that simply connects us to our prayer.
+Walking the property and looking at photos isn't a part of a magic formula, they are a point of contact that just connects us to our prayer.
 They help us focus on what we’ve prayed for and stay the course in our petition to God concerning them.